spring-labs/org.openwms.zile/README.md

 https://hub.docker.com/u/openwms/
 https://hub.docker.com/u/interface21/

-First clone the GitHub repository and run docker compose to fetch all containers.
+First clone the GitHub repository and run docker compose to fetch and run all containers.

 ```
+git clone git@github.com:spring-labs/org.openwms.zile.git zile
+cd zile
 docker-compose up -d
 ```

 This command starts up all containers in the background and returns to the shell.
-Now we can monitor the logs in common or for each single container:
+Now we can monitor the logs for all or for a single container:

 ```
 docker-compose logs -f